taanishr/cse15l-lab-reports/week-5-lab-report.md

 biomed/rr196.txt
 ```

 This command line option only lists the filenames where a search was found.
-This is useful when data needs to processed later, or when a large volume of files need to be searched through, as `-l` saves on processing time.
+This is useful when the data from a list of pattern matched files needs to processed later.
+For example, while making an automated grading system, we may need to search for all files with a certain function header then use those file names to run tests later.
+This command line option is also useful when processing a large amount of files, as it saves on processing time.

 Source: found in `man grep`